FrithjofVollmer/clusteranalyse/README.md

 Version 1.0 (08 March 2025)
 compiled by Frithjof Vollmer

-This script reproduces the command sequence for a dual cluster analysis of performance-related data, as employed by the author in the analysis of measurement data from 57 recordings of Beethoven’s Violin Concerto, Op.
+This script reproduces the command sequence for a dual cluster analysis of performance-related data, as employed in the analysis of measurement data from 57 recordings of Beethoven’s Violin Concerto, Op.
 61 (1912–1956).
 Explanatory comments in German.

 Core packages and functions: